h4wkmoon/xbmc-domoticz/README.md

 A XBMC addon for domoticz

-What works :
+Features :
 * Settings
-* Log into domoticz
-* Collect devices, values, status
+* Basic authentification from Domoticz supported and optional
+* Display devices as a list or as widgets.
+Screen can only contain 30 widgets.
+List has no limit.
+* Interact with swtiches, scenes, groupes, dimmers, blinds, smoke detector (not tested yet)
-* Display them
+* Display everything or only favorites
-* Action switches.
+* Optionnal Auto-refresh

 TODO :
-* Internalization
+* Internalization.
+Only supported for now : English, Dutch and French.
+* Internalization.
+Move from string.xml to .po files.
 * Improve (add?;) error management
-* Redesign the whole addon without using XML.
+* Redesign the list mode to avoid XML

 Installation :
 * cd /tmp